 - Raw organic coconut oil

-- Avoid or at least significantly reduce consumption of refined foods (sugar white flour products, white pasta and rice, etc.), animal protein, meat products, milk and dairy products (especially cheese and pizza).
+- Avoid/significantly reduce consumption of refined foods (sugar, white flour products, etc.), animal protein, meat products, dairy products (especially cheese and pizza).

 - Avoid stimulants including alcohol, coffee and caffeinated products.

 - Exercise every day for 30 to 60 min.